Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Look On My Works, Ye Mighty...**: Upgrade all the Spires.

-**Lawyered**: This achievement requires saving Amelia's child through a legal loophole.
-Following the attack on Sentinel Keep, you'll discover that Amelia has a child, which you'll otherwise need to murder to end the Edict of Storms.
-However, with a high enough Lore skill, you'll be able to figure out how to circumvent that. ***NEEDS WORK

-**Savage Stone**: When you enter the Gulfglow Oldwalls, you'll meet some Earthshakers.
-Avoid attacking them and offer to speak to Red-Fang at the Gulfglow Runic Hall to try and resolve the problem peacefully.
-Follow her quest for this achievement.

 #### First Run - Act 2 Lethian's Crossing Achievements

 Note: You can go to Lethian's Crossing first to do these two achievements, pick up Sirin and activate the Spire, even though we're actually going to take the Burning Library quest from the Voices.